Language selection

 Development

-In 2024-2025, the Canada Fund for Local Initiatives is supporting six projects in health, human dignity, growth for everyone, rule of law and inclusive governance, human rights and inclusivity, and gender equity and rights of women and girls.
+In 2025-2026, the Canada Fund for Local Initiatives is supporting eight projects in health, human dignity, sustainable economic growth, water issues, environment and climate action, human rights and inclusivity, gender equity and rights of women and girls, and humanitarian flood assistance.

 Canada is also working with the Asian Development Bank to promote the renewable energy sector in Laos by supporting the Lao People’s Democratic Republic Monsoon Wind Power Project, the first cross border wind power project in Southeast Asia.
 In 2024 Canada became a development partner of the Mekong River Commission (MRC).
-The MRC is an intergovernmental organisation for regional dialogue and cooperation in the Lower Mekong River Basin.
+The MRC is an intergovernmental organisation for regional dialogue and cooperation in the Lower Mekong River Basin headquartered in Vientiane, Laos.
 The MRC serves as a regional platform for water diplomacy and promotes sustainable development in the region.

 The Canada-ASEAN Scholarships and Educational Exchanges for Development (SEED) program provides post-secondary students from ASEAN member states, especially women and citizens of Least Developed Countries, the opportunity to study or research in Canada for up to two semesters.
-In 2024-2025, SEED will be supporting the first Lao students to study in Canada under the program.
-The Canadian Program for Francophonie Scholarships, which runs until 2025, has allowed nearly 30 Lao students to obtain advanced graduate degrees at French-speaking universities in Canada since 1991.
+In 2024-2025, SEED supported the first Lao students to study in Canada under the program.
+A second cohort will study in Canada in 2025-2026.
+The Canadian Program for Francophonie Scholarships, which runs until 2025, allowed nearly 30 Lao students to obtain advanced graduate degrees at French-speaking universities in Canada since 1991.

 Related link